The-Eric-Experiment/tee-blog-contents/pages/windows3x/essentialsoftware.md

 - url: "/downloads/windows3x/EssentialSoftware/xing_31.zip"
 - description:
   It's a great MPEG and VCD Player for Windows 3.x.
   [/file-download]

+[file-download]

+- name: "VivoActive Player 2.01"
+- file: "PLAYER16.EXE"
+- url: "/downloads/windows3x/EssentialSoftware/PLAYER16.EXE"
+- description:
+  One of the first players that allowed video streaming over the internet in a standalone player but also over a Netscape plugin.
+  [/file-download]

+[file-download]

+- name: "RealPlayer 4.01"
+- file: "rp16_401.exe"
+- url: "/downloads/windows3x/EssentialSoftware/rp16_401.exe"
+- description:
+  Real Player does not need introduction, this is the 4.01 version of the player that allowed playing videos, audio and stream from the internet in the Real format.
+  [/file-download]

+[file-download]

+- name: "RealPlayer 5.0"
+- file: "RP16_50.EXE"
+- url: "/downloads/windows3x/EssentialSoftware/RP16_50.EXE"
+- description:
+  This is the somewhat rare 5.0 version of the Real Player for Windows 3.x.
+This supports more codec types and is supposedly faster.
+  [/file-download]

+[file-download]

+- name: "VDOLive Video Player 2.1"
+- file: "VDPLAY16.EXE"
+- url: "/downloads/windows3x/EssentialSoftware/VDPLAY.EXE"
+- description:
+  Another early player that supported video streaming over its own player and via the Netscape Browser.
+  [/file-download]

 [Back to the top](#windows3xessentialsoftware)